top of page

 Tattoos are more than just art; they can be a powerful means of reclaiming and embracing one's body.
 A tattoo scar cover up or scar cover up tattoo as its also known is where you tattoo around scarred skin which adds an extra layer of complexity and significance to the process.
 In this article, we explore the sensitive and creative approach to tattooing on scars, celebrating the journey of healing and self-expression.

-tattoo scar cover up lady
+tattoo scar cover up back

 Amazing Tattoo Scar Cover Up - Image: boredpanda